Onomichi - Paseo de los templos - Templo Tenneiji

 Although the city is beautiful, if you go just in time you don’t need to stay one night.
 You can do as I did: arrive in the morning, spend the day walking around quietly and in the afternoon take the train to the city of Hiroshima.

-I hope this post about what to do and what to see in Onomichi was useful for you.
+I hope this post about What to do and what to see in Onomichi was useful for you.
 In my next post I will tell you about Hiroshima, a modern city that looks to the future but does not forget the past.
 If you are thinking of going on a trip to Japan, you also may be interested in the post about The best places to see in Kyoto and A day trip to Miyajima Island.

 Everything you do comes back to you.